 Your credit score is an important factor in your overall financial well-being.
 It comes into play for many important financial decisions you’ll make throughout your life.
 Your credit score not only helps a lender to determine your creditworthiness for an auto loan or credit card, but can also impact your home buying ability.
-A low score can result in higher interest rates on loans and insurances.
+A low score can result in higher rates on loans and insurances.
 It can even impact your employment opportunities.
 Yes, some employers now check credit scores to determine if potential new employees are responsible in handling finances.

 Your payment history is the most important factor in determining your credit score.
 In fact, according to FICO, your payment history comprises 35% of your total credit score.
 Late payments and missed payments can have a negative effect on your total credit score.
 Lenders want to know that you will pay back your debt in full.
 Positive payment history is a good indication that you will do just that.
 Be sure to make all of your payments on time each month to keep your credit score in good shape.

 Credit utilization refers to the percentage of available credit you are using at any given time.
 FICO reports that credit utilization accounts for 30% of your credit score.
 Your utilization is determined by dividing your total outstanding balances by your total credit limits.
 Experts recommend keeping your overall credit card utilization below 30 percent.
 If you max out all of your credit cards and carry high balances, a lender may feel you cannot handle your debt responsibly.
 On the other hand, lower utilization shows lenders and other creditors that you can use credit responsibly.
-Keep your credit utilization down by paying down high balances and making extra payment throughout the month.
+Keep your credit utilization down by paying down high balances and making extra payments throughout the month.

 Length of Credit History

 Creditors like to see long credit histories.
 Unless you have a reason to close an account, such as a high annual fee on a credit card, you should keep it open.
 A long history is a positive sign to lenders and others checking your credit.